MHova/kindle-scraper/README.md

 Will Amazon out me as a bot and hit me with a captcha once I start programmatically hitting their website?
 The general consensus online is that 5s is a reasonable interval for web scraping.
 I took a more conservative approach and only ever scraped at 10s intervals during development.
 Amazon did indeed intermittently hit me with captchas when I was sending random junk in the `user-agent` header.
 Once I found an acceptable `user-agent` string to send (thank you, once again, to the internet), Amazon never again hit me with a captcha.
 As a result, I did not even attempt to open the can of worms that is captcha-breaking.

 My solution to handling page structure changes or captchas is to simply fail fast as any fix would require human intervention anyway.
 The scraper job stops running and the application's health check will start failing in this case.

+##### Price check history visualization
+Can I figure out how to get Chart.js working to display a simple line graph of the price check history?
+The answer is yes, though with some difficulty in getting from zero to one.
+See the comments in this [commit](https://github.com/MHova/kindle-scraper/commit/67ae3450b18b97705d95470a14019447a1ee66b0).